bobbingwide/tags/README.md

 New bespoke plugin.
 Originally developed to migrate content from Drupal to WordPress.

 ## Changelog
+# 0.4.0
+* Changed: Automatically display Events for Courses #14
+* Changed: Allow for 27 holes #15
+* Fixed: Set event_date on/before the current time so it doesn't become scheduled #13
+* Tested: With WordPress 6.0.1
+* Tested: With PHP 8.0

 # 0.3.1
 * Changed: Added Buggy option for competitors #11
 * Fixed: Avoid Warning for null result_type on the 8 new rows #12